HappyShadowCoder/ADITOR/README.md

 Added the background to change as per the weather data for the user adding a sense of realism and originality

+`Multilingual Support`

+Difficulty: Medium

+Made the core buttons be translatable easily in common languages for user interaction

+`Text-To-Speech for Content`

+Difficulty: Hard

+Added a way to convert text to speech that can be used via the Welcome Message button

 ## Screenshot

 ![A screenshot of the project's main screen](1.jpeg)